cyruscyliu/firmguide/database/README.md

 To support OpenWRT, we add [openwrt.csv](./openwrt.csv) and [openwrt.yaml](./openwrt.yaml) two databases.
 + [openwrt.csv](./openwrt.csv) is the table of hardware of OpenWRT
-+ [openwrt.yaml](./openwrt.yaml) maintain the mapping between OpenWRT revision and kernel version
++ [openwrt.yaml](./openwrt.yaml) maintains the mapping between OpenWRT revision and kernel version